Monogon

-In geometry, a monogon, also known as a henagon, is a curve, considered by some as a polygon with one edge and one vertex.
+In geometry, a monogon is a curve, considered by some as a polygon with one edge and one vertex.
 It has Schläfli symbol {1}.

 In Euclidean geometry

 In Euclidean geometry a monogon is a degenerate polygon because its endpoints must coincide, unlike any Euclidean line segment.
 Most definitions of a polygon in Euclidean geometry do not admit the monogon.

 In spherical geometry

 In spherical geometry, a monogon can be constructed as a vertex on a great circle (equator).
 This forms a dihedron, {1,2}, with two hemispherical monogonal faces which share one 360° edge and one vertex.
 Its dual, a hosohedron, {2,1} has two antipodal vertices at the poles, one 360° lune face, and one edge (meridian) between the two vertices.